Goserelin Acetate (Generic Name)

 Goserelin acetate is used to treat cancer.
-This drug is given by subcutaneous injection (SQ), just under the skin in the abdomen.
+This drug is given by a shot in the abdomen, just under the skin (SQ).

 - Hot flashes

 - Bone pain.
-This usually occurs during the first week of treatment.
+This usually happens during the first week of treatment.

 - Pain or rash at the injection site

-- Decreased appetite.
+- Decreased appetite (decreased hunger).
 This side effect is rare.

-There are no known interactions of goserelin acetate and any food.
-This drug may interact with other medications.
-Tell your doctor and pharmacist all the medications that you are currently taking.
+There are no known interactions of goserelin acetate with food.
+This drug may interact with other medicines.

 - Irregular vaginal bleeding